k2controls/piRover02/sprint1/week03/index.md

 - PE1: Module 1 Test
   - screen capture included showing score
   - Test scores are recorded
-- Video presentation (50 points)
+- *In Progress - due next week* Video presentation (50 points)
   - The use of Zoom video is required so that your computer screen showing diagrams, data, and code can be shared.
   - Requirements: Internal Resistance of a Power Source
     1. Introduction: Introduce the activity including Rs and its relationship to battery quality, capacity, and voltage regulation. (see resources)
     2. Testing Procedure: Use either the AA battery test or the piRover battery test to outline steps.
     3. Test setup: include either an image of your test setup or include the test setup as part of your video.
-    5. Circuit Analysis: Share an image of the circuit showning Rs as a part of a voltage source.
+    5. Circuit Analysis: Share an image of the circuit schematic showing Rs as a part of a voltage source.
 Describe how the value of Rs was determined for the **piRover battery**.
 Discuss terminal voltage, voltage drop, current flow, Ohm's law, KVL, etc.
     5. Summary: Close with a summary of the activity.
 What did you learn?